telerik/ajax-docs/controls/window/getting-started/opening-windows.md

 # Opening Windows

+In this article, we describe the methods and functions that you can use to open a **RadWindow**.

-Several functions let you open a **RadWindow** object from your client-side JavaScript:
+Several functions let you open a **RadWindow** object through a client-side JavaScript:

 * The **show** method lets you open a single window that has been declared on your page when there is no **RadWindowManager** object.
 You can use ASP.NET AJAX's **$find** method to obtain a reference to the window.